senaaglcglu-hub/nobel-prize-analysis/README.md

 - `requirements.txt` → dependencies

 ## How to Run
-1. Install dependencies from `requirements.txt`
+1. Install dependencies from `Tools`
 2. Open the notebook in Jupyter Notebook
 3. Run the cells in order